A HISTORY OF THE NORTH OF ENGLAND DALMATIAN CLUB 1903-2023

 1963 saw the Club introduce the “Carriage Dog Chronicle” newsletter.
 The title was the result of a members’ competition won by Mrs Finney.
 In 1965 the first Joint Clubs’ show was held and the Club amended the rules on a number of occasions during the decade, with the first rule book in 1965.
 Car badges were introduced in 1966.

 2003 saw the Club’s Centenary.
 Nowadays, we hold a Championship show and two Open Shows per year.
-New ventures include a Limited Agility show and a Limited Obedience show, both of which are very successful.
 The “Carriage Dog Chronicle” is still produced four times a year.
 An annual “Review” recording the achievements of Dalmatians in Breed and General Championship Shows was introduced in 1988 and we produce a comprehensive “Handbook” every four years.